makspaderin/vue-workshop/README.md

 > It is possible to add a custom renderer for other types of content, too.
 More information about renderers can be found in the material API documentation.

 Altering the navigation page can be done by editing the `CloubiThemeMenu`-component or setting a custom renderer in the `src/script.js`.

+### What is the EventBus object?

+The event bus is a mechanism that allows components to send events to one another without necessarily sharing a common ancestor that handles events and props.
+In this theme it is used for simple tasks such as emitting globally an event of opening or closing a view.

+> The event bus pattern can cause issues because it introduces implicit dependencies between multiple components.
+Handling concurrency also can become difficult, when it used for complex tasks. **Use it sparingly** and prefer other methods such as plugins or state libraries e.g. Vuex.